meetoseh/backend/docs/db/user_touch_point_states.md

 touch point state is initialized only after the first time a user receives a touch on that channel from that touch point.

+An effort is made to describe these states in such a way that messages are added or removed from the underlying touch point the behavior is still highly predictable.

 SEE ALSO: `touch_points`
 SEE ALSO: `user_touches`